corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/serialization/cordapp-custom-serializers-checkpoints.md

     weight: 300
 project: corda-5
 section_menu: corda-5-dev-preview
-title: Pluggable Serializers for CorDapps checkpoints

 ---

 If a CorDapp encounters an exception during the checkpoint process, it may need a custom serializer to make a class serializable.

 {{< warning >}}
 This is an unsupported advanced feature for use when a class cannot be serialized and cannot be avoided.
-It should be avoided unless there is no choice.
 Care needs to be taken when modifying CorDapps when custom checkpoint serializers are present.
 Avoid removing or renaming a custom serializer needed to deserialize a checkpoint.
 It is best to modify CorDapps containing custom checkpoint serializers when no checkpoints are present.
 {{< /warning >}}

 ## Before you begin

-Please read [Pluggable serializers for CorDapps](cordapp-custom-serializers.md) before starting writing custom checkpoint serializers.
+Read [pluggable serializers for CorDapps](cordapp-custom-serializers.md) before you start writing custom checkpoint serializers.

 ## Writing a custom checkpoint serializer